Engineering Health Essentials

 Defining Engineering Health

 Engineering health is mostly about maintaining and enhancing the operational aspects of our software systems.
-It scope extends well beyond mere keeping the lights on.
+Its scope extends well beyond mere keeping the lights on.
 Engineering health is the ongoing effort to keep software systems running smoothly, secure and up to date while ensuring the software can handle today’s needs and adapt to tomorrow’s challenges.

 20-25% Resource Allocation